 This shift had a profound impact.
 Users began to see more relevant and engaging content, which increased the time they spent on the platform.
 For businesses and marketers, however, it meant that simply posting content was no longer enough.
 Engagement became the key to visibility.

 As technology advanced, so did the algorithms.
-Platforms began incorporating machine learning to create more personalized experiences.
-Facebook's algorithm, now far more complex than EdgeRank, uses machine learning to analyze user behavior and predict which posts will be most engaging.
-Instagram, owned by Facebook, followed suit with its own engagement-based algorithm in 2016, abandoning its chronological feed.
+Platforms began incorporating machine learning to create more personalised experiences.
+Facebook's algorithm, now far more complex than EdgeRank, uses machine learning to analyse user behaviour and predict which posts will be most engaging.
+Instagram, owned by Facebook, followed suit with its engagement-based algorithm in 2016, abandoning its chronological feed.

-Machine learning algorithms consider a multitude of factors, including user interactions (likes, comments, shares), the content's format, and even the user's previous behavior on the platform.
-This level of personalization means that no two users see the same feed, enhancing user satisfaction but complicating the landscape for content creators.
+Machine learning algorithms consider a multitude of factors, including user interactions (likes, comments, shares), the content's format, and even the user's previous behaviour on the platform.
+This level of personalisation means that no two users see the same feed, enhancing user satisfaction but complicating the landscape for content creators.

-In recent years, social media algorithms have increasingly favored video content.
+In recent years, social media algorithms have increasingly favoured video content.
 Platforms like Facebook and Instagram have explicitly stated their preference for videos, which tend to generate higher engagement rates.
-This shift is evident in the rise of video-centric platforms like TikTok, which uses a highly sophisticated algorithm to keep users hooked by serving an endless stream of personalized video content.
+This shift is evident in the rise of video-centric platforms like TikTok, which uses a highly sophisticated algorithm to keep users hooked by serving an endless stream of personalised video content.

 The preference for video has significant implications for content creators.
 To maintain visibility, businesses and influencers must invest in video production.
 This trend has led to the proliferation of live streaming, Stories, and short-form videos, transforming how brands communicate with their audiences.